Strategic Choice Cascade: The 5 Strategic Choices

 Is the Strategic Choice Cascade only for large corporations?

 Not at all.
-While the framework gained prominence through its application at P&G, it is equally applicable to mid-size companies, startups, nonprofits, and even individual business units within larger organizations.
-The five questions — winning aspiration, where to play, how to win, capabilities, and management systems — are relevant at any organizational scale.
-Smaller organizations may have simpler answers, but the discipline of making and aligning those choices is just as valuable.
+While the framework gained prominence through its application at P&G, it is equally applicable to mid-size companies, startups, nonprofits, and individual business units within larger organisations.
+The five questions; winning aspiration, where to play, how to win, capabilities, and management systems are relevant at any organisational scale.

 How is the Cascade different from a business plan?